Yogesh-K-Matkar/react_concept_react_app/README.md

 (IMPORTANT:-

-//This logic of using axios is followed in real scenarioes in IT Companies for calling api's
+//This logic of using axios is followed in real scenarios in IT Companies for calling api's

 import axios from "axios";